wesbos/beginner-javascript-notes/notes/Module 3꞉ The Tricky Bits.md

 ## 18 - Hoisting

 We talked about this a little bit before.

 Now we will get into the details about what it is, when you can use it and why you might want to use it.

-Hoisting in javascript allows you to access functions and variables before they have been creatd.There are two things in javascript that are hoisted: function declarations and variable declarations.
+**Hoisting** in javascript allows you to access functions and variables before they have been creatd.

+There are two things in javascript that are hoisted:
+1. function declarations
+2. variable declarations.

+### Hoisting Function Declarations

 We will focus on function delcarations first.

 Make a `hoisting.html` file in the `/playgrounds` directory and give it the base html.

-Add a script src of `./hoisting.js` and create a new javascript file named `hoisting.js`.
+Add a script source of `./hoisting.js` and create a new Javascript file with that name.

 Do our usual `console.log('It works!');` to check that it works.

-Make a function called `sayHi();`.
+Next, make a function `sayHi();`.

 If you try to run this function before it  exists, will it work?

 You can see ESLint is complaining with warning of:
 >`sayHi` was used before it was defined. eslint(no-use-before-define)